-- Liquidation of the IBRC could ultimately return over €1bn to the Irish Exchequer. - The Exchequer received €280m as an interim dividend in 2016 and €270m in 2017.
+- Liquidation of the IBRC will ultimately return over €1.1bn to the Irish Exchequer. - To date, the Exchequer received €870m in 2016-18 and is expected to receive a further c.€200m in the coming months.

 All three pillar banks profitable given enhanced margins